A proposal is an initial document that outlines the framework for establishing a project’s concept.

 What is the purpose of a project proposal, and why do you need it?

-Creating a proposal allows an organization to establish a formal, logical presentation to a project donor or an outside contributor/worker.
+Creating a proposal allows an organization to establish a formal, logical presentation to a project backer or an outside contributor/worker.

-- The primary purpose of a proposal is to attract a sponsor (of sorts) to buy in into your new project/service/program.
+- The primary purpose of a proposal is to attract a sponsor or financier to invest in your new project, service, or program.

-- The project proposal is there to get all team members thinking in the same direction, set the same goals and priorities.
+- The project proposal is there to get all team members aligned in their thinking, facing the same direction and setting the same goals and priorities.

 - Lastly, proposals are a great way to decide on new budget adjustments and overall pricing, hiring decisions, etc.